 The most important aspect of a steel yard cart is its finish.

 Some yard carts with mesh sides are lined with polyester sheeting.
 This material can help prevent dirt and debris from falling out.
 It’s light, easy to clean, and surprisingly tough.
 For maximum durability, we recommend you opt for a thickness of 600D or above.

 Polyester sheets don’t tear easily, and their overall integrity stays strong.
 However, sharp tools and rocks could puncture the material.

-Wheelbarrows are all about the same size, and due to that size, they can be difficult to maneuver for those with limited strength.
+Wheelbarrows are all about the same size, and due to that size, they can be difficult for people with limited strength to maneuver.
 Yard carts vary in size, from quite small to exceedingly large.
 Some consumers see this as a significant advantage.